TutorialsAndroid/progressx/README.md

 		}
 	}

 Step 2.
+Add the dependency (Recommend to use maven instead of jitpack)

+	dependencies {
+	        implementation 'com.github.TutorialsAndroid:progressx:v6.0.19'
+	}

+## Download Maven Central

+Step 1.
+Add it in your root build.gradle at the end of repositories:

+    allprojects {
+        repositories {
+            //...
+            mavenCentral()
+        }
+    }

+Step 2.
 Add the dependency

     dependencies {
-	        implementation 'com.github.TutorialsAndroid:progressx:v6.0.19'
+        implementation 'io.github.tutorialsandroid:progressx:7.0.0'
     }

 ## Usage